yudai/cf_nise_installer/README.md

 bash < <(curl -s -k -B https://raw.github.com/yudai/cf_nise_installer/${INSTALLER_BRANCH:-master}/scripts/bootstrap.sh)
 ```

-The `bootstrap.sh` script installs everything needed for your devbox.
+The `bootstrap.sh` script installs everything necessary to your devbox.
 This command may take a couple of hours at first run.

 You need to restart your server once after the installation is completed.

 ### Launching Processes

-You can start the processes for your devbox by running the following command in the `cf_nise_installer` directory cloned by the `bootstrap.sh` script:
+You can start Cloud Foundry by running the following command in the `cf_nise_installer` directory cloned by the `bootstrap.sh` script:

 ```sh
 ./scripts/start.sh
 ```

-This command launches the Monit process and then start up all monit jobs installed by Nise BOSH.
+This command launches a Monit process and then start up all monit jobs installed by Nise BOSH.

 You can also manually manage the processes with the Monit command: